MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-social-posts.md

 Once LinkedIn Lead Gen capabilities are removed, Customer Insights – Journeys will stop receiving data from LinkedIn forms.
 You won't be able to sign up for new LinkedIn accounts or reauthenticate existing accounts.
 You can still access existing data (it won't be removed) and campaigns in LinkedIn will continue unaffected.

-You can follow this guide to develop a custom integration [LinkedIn Lead Sync Integration with Dynamics 365 Customer Insights – Journeys](https://community.dynamics.com/blogs/post/?postid=fb6ed89f-67a1-ef11-8a69-7c1e520b1f9b).
+You can follow this guide to develop a custom integration: [LinkedIn Lead Sync Integration with Dynamics 365 Customer Insights – Journeys](https://community.dynamics.com/blogs/post/?postid=fb6ed89f-67a1-ef11-8a69-7c1e520b1f9b).

 [!INCLUDE [transition-comments](./includes/transition-comments.md)]